Simply Business is pleased to provide tailored insurance options from:

-Want to see how much your contractor insurance may cost?
+Want to get an idea of your contractors insurance cost?
 Just click here to answer a few questions about your business.

-Simply Business is an online insurance brokerage that makes it easy for general contractors to compare and get a business policy from top insurers.
-We’re also one of the fastest-growing online providers of insurance for small business owners, meaning thousands of customers trust us to protect their growing businesses.
+Simply Business is an online insurance brokerage that makes it easy for general contractors to compare and get contractors insurance from top insurers.
+We’re also one of the fastest-growing online providers of liability insurance for small business owners, meaning thousands of customers trust us to protect their growing businesses.

 So why choose Simply Business?
 It’s, well, simple:

 We’re fast and affordable.
+Why spend time comparing the rates of each insurance company.
 You have better things to focus on, like running your business.
 Our policies are fast, affordable, and ready when you are.

 We’re flexible with coverage.
-Whether you need increased coverage because you bought new equipment or a COI, we’re here to help.
+Whether you need increased contractors insurance coverage because you bought new equipment or a COI, we’re here to help.

 We get your business.
 Forget one-size-fits-all insurance.
 Get the protection your contractor business needs, when you need it the most.